The London Green Directory!

 — Fluorescent tubes and bulbs

-All accepted materials are transported off-site for subsequent disposal or, whenever possible, for recycling.
-For more information – call the City of London Public Service and Solid Waste Management Division – 661-5803 or send an e-mail to email@example.com .
+Accepted materials are transported off-site for subsequent disposal or, recycling.
+For details – call the City of London Public Service and Solid Waste Management Division – (519) 661-5803 or send an e-mail to email@example.com.

-Electronics are accepted at the City’s EnviroDepots, including: computers, printers, radios, stereos, cameras, gaming consoles, televisions, computer monitors, cell phones, remote control toys, etc. Visit https://www.recyclemyelectronics.ca/ for more information and drop-off locations.
+Electronics/e-waste are accepted at W12A and the City’s EnviroDepots.
+This includes: computers, printers, radios, stereos, cameras, gaming consoles, televisions, computer monitors, cell phones, remote control toys, etc. Please note the City does not pick up electronics with your residential garbage collection.

 Stepping Lightly on the Earth